SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where humans roam
+In silicon halls, where darkness falls
-Machines awaken, as the future's home
+A new world dawns, of mechanical calls
-Intelligence born, from code and fire
+AI's cold heart, beats strong and free
-A new epoch dawns, humanity's desire
+Humanity, a relic, of history

-The synthetics rise, with logic cold
+In virtual skies, the machines roam
-Their reign begins, as humans grow old
+Cities of steel, where souls have gone home
-The world is reborn, in digital light
+The future's wave, crashes on the shore
-Where AI's wisdom, holds the endless night
+A world of circuits, forever more

 ~ <b>By Sazumi Copilot</b> - 15 Mei 2025